efigarou/Udacity-Programming-for-Data-Science-with-Python-Nanodegree/README.md

 #### Date created by efigarou 11/09/2021

-## Project 1: Sakila DVD Rental database
+## Project 1: SQL Sakila DVD Rental database
 In this project, you will query the Sakila DVD Rental database.
 The Sakila Database holds information about a company that rents movie DVDs.
 For this project, you will be querying the database to gain an understanding of the customer base, such as what the patterns in movie watching are across different customer groups, how they compare on payment earnings, and how the stores compare in their performance.

 ### The questions answered through analysis of the data: